surus-lat/latam-leaderboard/README.md

 - The table groups columns by category using the keys/subtasks in `tasks_groups.json`.
 Aggregates are highlighted and component task columns are styled to match their group.
 - The Submit page is client-only (no backend); submissions are logged in the console as a placeholder.

+## Security & Secrets

+- No secrets are committed to this repository. `.env`, `.env.*` are ignored in `.gitignore` (see `.env.example` for reference).
+- The site is a static SPA; it does not require runtime API keys in the browser.
+- Data fetching in CI can optionally use `HF_TOKEN` to avoid rate limits.
+Set this as a CI/host secret and run `npm run fetch:data` before `npm run build`.
+- Do not embed tokens in client-side code or expose them via `VITE_` env vars.
+Keep them only in your CI environment for the data fetch step.
+- To rotate or remove a leaked token, revoke it in your Hugging Face account settings and update the CI secret.